SlavovLab/DO-MS/docs/docs/getting_started_app.md

 ---
 layout: default
-title: Getting Started - Application
+title: DO-MS Application
 nav_order: 2
 permalink: docs/getting-started-application
+parent: Getting Started
 ---

-# Getting Started -- DO-MS Application
+# Getting Started -- Interactive DO-MS Application

 DO-MS is an application to visualize mass-spec data both in an interactive application and static reports generated via. the command-line.
 In this document we'll walk you through analyzing an example dataset in the interactive application.